Aryan-bhagat-01/Study-Sync/README.md

 Type StudySync and click on it

-In the chat box type / and you'll see all commands appear
+In the chat box type "/" and you'll see all commands appear

-Click /setup and paste your Canvas iCal URL
+Click "/setup" and paste your Canvas iCal URL

 Hit Enter — the bot will confirm and start sending you reminders

-## Getting your Canvas URL
-Log into Canvas

-Click Calendar on the left sidebar

-Scroll to the very bottom left of the page

-Click Calendar Feed

-Copy the entire link

-## Server Setup
+## Bot Setup on Discord (through Server)
 Open this link in your browser: https://discord.com/oauth2/authorize?client_id=1488939207983366244

 Select your server from the Add to Server dropdown